HazyResearch/ThunderKittens/examples/based/linear_attn_forward/README.md

 *Note* that the test may output an error, which we observe is due to numerical differences in the computation approaches as opposed to correctness.

+## Benchmarking
-**Benchmarking.** We provide scripts to compare the above baseline methods against the ThunderKittens kernels.
+We provide scripts to compare the above baseline methods against the ThunderKittens kernels.
 ```
 cd examples/based/linear_attn_forward/4090
 python setup.py install # ensure that you have run ```source env.src''' prior to this